dshorthouse/SimpleMappr/README.md

 --------

 SimpleMappr uses MySQL and [phinx](http://docs.phinx.org) for migrations.
 A sample schema is included in /db and migrations are stored in /db/migrations.
-Create databases simplemappr, simplemappr\_development and simplemappr\_testing.
-Adjust your /config/phinx.yml as necessary.
+Create MySQL databases simplemappr, simplemappr\_development and simplemappr\_testing.
+Use /db/sample.db.sql to create tables.

     $ ./vendor/bin/phinx migrate -c config/phinx.yml -e development